15 Sep 10 Important Google Analytics Features for Ecommerce Website

 Once you have started promoting your eCommerce website, you need to understand the behaviour and preference of your site visitors.

 Google Analytics is the best free Analytics tool to get insights about your visitors better.
 But, just adding Universal GA tracking code to your site alone won’t help you to track the eCommerce transaction.

 Many features are available in Google Analytics that can be effectively used to understand your eCommerce website’s visitors better.

 1. Enable Ecommerce Tracking

-By default, Universal GA tracking code will track only the page views and user’s data.
-To capture the eCommerce transactions and activities such as product performance, category performance, related product details, etc. you have to add eCommerce tracking code.
+By default, the Universal GA tracking code will track only the page views and user’s data.
+To capture the eCommerce transactions and activities such as product performance, category performance, related product details, etc., you have to add eCommerce tracking code.

-To add eCommerce tracking code, you can use Enhanced eCommerce Google analytics for WooCommerce WordPress plugin if you own WooCommerce store.
+To add this code, you can use Enhanced eCommerce Google analytics for WooCommerce WordPress plugin if you own WooCommerce store.
 For other platforms, it has to be implemented manually.
-You can share the Ecommerce Tracking guide by Google to your developer.
+You can share the eCommerce Tracking guide by Google to your developer.